eissapk/compatibility/readme.md

-> A simple marriage test
+> Compatibility test for finding your life partner in a halal way